gonzalezreal/NetworkImage/README.md

 }
 ```

-### Using ImageDownloader
+### Using NetworkImageLoader
-For other use cases outside the scope of SwiftUI, you can download images directly using the shared `ImageDownloader`.
+For other use cases outside the scope of SwiftUI, you can download images directly using the shared `NetworkImageLoader`.
 In the following example, a view controller downloads an image and applies a transformation to it:

   ```swift
   class MyViewController: UIViewController {